Dramatic surveillance video captures armed robbery at Davie hotel

 The man is seen hopping over the counter and grabbing a woman.

 Officials said he repeatedly demanded that she open the safe.

-However, employees aren’t given the combination.
+“At some point, he asked her to get into the safe,” Davie Police Sgt.
+Mark Leone said.
+“However, the employees do not have the combination.”

 As he switched his demands to open the register, a guest is seen walking down the hallway.
 The victim screamed for help in an attempt to draw attention to the struggle.